-VERSION CONTROL POLICY OWNER: Bitou Municipality Supply Chain Management Unit POLICY EFFECTIVE DATE: January 2023 Version Date Revision Section Page Reason for change 1 14 December 2005 All All Policy Approval 2 2007 Yes All All Annual Review 3 29 May 2013 Yes All All Annual Review 4 31 March 2014 Yes All All Alignment of SCM Policy to the National Treasury Model Policy.
+VERSION CONTROL POLICY OWNER: Bitou Municipality Supply Chain Management Unit POLICY I EFFECTIVE DATE: January 2 January 2023 Version Date Revision Section Page Reason for change 1 14 December 2005 All All Policy Approval 2 2007 Yes All All Annual Review 3 29 May 2013 Yes All All Annual Review 4 31 March 2014 Yes All All Alignment of SCM Policy to the National Treasury Model Policy.
 5 31 March 2015 Yes All All Annual review of Budget-related policies 6 31 May 2016 Yes 1 6 Definition of Close Members of the Family for GRAP Disclosure 6 31 May 2016 Yes 2 9 Withdraw exception from the Policy relating to public notices & advertisements 6 31 May 2016 Yes 14 15 Introduce the use of the National Treasury Central Suppliers Database as a primary vehicle for the accreditation of suppliers 7 18 March 2017 Yes All All The separation of the Preferential Procurement Policy from the SCM Policy as an incorporation.
 The PPP will become the main driver of VERSION CONTROL

-POLICY OWNER: Page 1 of 44 Bitou Municipality Supply Chain Management Unit POLICY EFFECTIVE DATE: January 2023 Version Date Revision Section Page Reason for change procurement in the organization in terms of the Council's strategic goal to increase localized procurement to emerging enterprises.
-The SCM Policy will focus on goods & services, with a potentially new Infrastructure Delivery Policy for construction-related (1 st draft distributed earlier), with both policies subservient to the Preferential Procurement requirements of the PPP.
+POLICY OWNER: Bitou Municipality Supply Chain Management Unit POLICY EFFECTIVE DATE: January 2023 Version Date Revision Section Page Reason for change procurement in the organization in terms of the Council's strategic goal to increase localized procurement to emerging enterprises.
+The SCM Policy will focus on goods & services, with a potentially new Infrastructure Delivery Policy for construction-related (1st draft distributed earlier), with both policies subservient to the Preferential Procurement requirements of the PPP.
 7 18 March 2017 Yes 1 8 Amendment of definition of "in the service of the state".
-The Government Gazettte removes the ambiguities related to Non-Executive Directors serving on the board of government entities and excludes this category of directors from the definition.
+The Government Gazette removes the ambiguities related to Non-Executive Directors serving on the board of government entities and excludes this category of directors from the definition.
 7 18 March 2017 Yes 22 22 Clarification of the term "long term nature" in Section 22(1)(b)(i).
 To be interpreted as contracts longer than 3 years vs long term contracts, which are for longer than 1 year.
 Therefore, advertisements for tenders with implementation periods of less than 3 years, do not have to be advertised for 30 days.
 8 31 May 2017 Yes All All Final Approved 9.
 27 March 2018 Yes 16 Align Petty Cash requirements with SCM Regulations 10.
 27 March 2018 Yes 29 Align with MFMA requirements 11.
 27 March 2018 Yes 45 Align with MFMA NT Circular 90 Tax Compliance requirements

-Page 2 of 44 TABLE OF CONTENTS

-SECTION DESCRIPTION Page #

-1 DEFINITIONS

-CHAPTER 1: ESTABLISHMENT AND IMPLEMENTATION OF SUPPLY CHAIN MANAGEMENT POLICY

-2 SUPPLY CHAIN MANAGEMENT POLICY 10

-3 AMENDMENT OF SUPPLY CHAIN MANAGEMENT POLICY 10

-4 DELEGATION OF SUPPLY CHAIN MANAGEMENT POWERS AND DUTIES 11

-5 SUB-DELEGATIONS 11

-6 OVERSIGHT ROLE OF COUNCIL 12

-7 SUPPLY CHAIN MANAGEMENT UNIT 13

-8 TRAINING OF SUPPLY CHAIN MANAGEMENT OFFICIALS 13

-CHAPTER 2: SUPPLY CHAIN MANAGEMENT SYSTEM

-9 FORMAT OF SUPPLY CHAIN MANAGEMENT SYSTEM 14

-Part 1: Demand management

-10 SYSTEM OF DEMAND MANAGEMENT 14

-Part 2: Acquisition management

-11 SYSTEM OF ACQUISITION MANAGEMENT 16

-12 RANGE OF PROCUREMENT PROCESSES 16

-13 GENERAL PRECONDITIONS FOR CONSIDERATION OF WRITTEN QUOTATIONS OR BIDS 17

-14 LISTS OF ACCREDITED PROSPECTIVE PROVIDERS 17

-15 Petty cash purchases 18

-16 WRITTEN OR VERBAL QUOTATIONS 18
+TABLE OF CONTENTS SECTION DESCRIPTION PAGE# 7 1 DEFINITIONS CHAPTER 1: ESTABLISHMENT AND IMPLEMENTATION OF SUPPLY CHAIN MANAGEMENT POLICY 2 SUPPLY CHAIN MANAGEMENT POLICY 10 3 AMENDMENT OF SUPPLY CHAIN MANAGEMENT POLICY 10 4 DELEGATION OF SUPPLY CHAIN MANAGEMENT POWERS AND DUTIES 11 5 SUB-DELEGATIONS 11 6 12 OVERSIGHT ROLE OF COUNCIL 7 SUPPLY CHAIN MANAGEMENT UNIT 13 8 13 TRAINING OF SUPPLY CHAIN MANAGEMENT OFFICIALS CHAPTER 2: SUPPLY CHAIN MANAGEMENT SYSTEM 9 FORMAT OF SUPPLY CHAIN MANAGEMENT SYSTEM 14 PART 1: DEMAND MANAGEMENT 10 SYSTEM OF DEMAND MANAGEMENT 14 PART 2: ACQUISITION MANAGEMENT 11 SYSTEM OF ACQUISITION MANAGEMENT 16 12 16 RANGE OF PROCUREMENT PROCESSES 13 GENERAL PRECONDITIONS FOR CONSIDERATION OF WRITTEN QUOTATIONS OR BIDS 17 14 LISTS OF ACCREDITED PROSPECTIVE PROVIDERS 17 15 18 PETTY CASH PURCHASES 16 18 WRITTEN OR VERBAL QUOTATIONS